wp-plugins/woocommerce-dynamic-gallery/readme.txt

 == Upgrade Notice ==

+= 1.3.1 =
+Upgrade now for full compatibility with WooCommerce 2.2.10 and WordPress 4.1 plus 1 bug fix

 = 1.3.0 =
 Major Version upgrade!
 Upgrade now for full conversion of Dynamic Gallery to Sass #dynamic {stylesheets} on front end and Sass on admin panel.